 Hurricane Fly

-In terms of iconic and loved horses, they don’t get much bigger than that of Hurricane Fly.
+In terms of iconic and loved horses, they don’t get much bigger than Hurricane Fly.
 The Irish horse saw success around the world and as a result, managed to earn a staggering £1.88 million in prizemoney throughout his career.

 There’s very little that he didn’t win over the years, but some of highlights have to include the Champion Hurdle, Punchestown Champion Hurdle, Prix de Longchamp Hurdle, Royal Bond Novice Hurdle and of course, his record five Irish Champion Hurdle victories on a course that he loved so much in Leopardstown.